Interbank lending with benchmark rates: Pareto optima for a class of singular control games: Pareto-optimal policies

 Given this additional assumption and the regularity of the value function, we are now ready to characterize the Pareto-optimal policy to game \eqref{N-game}.

-We shall show that when $\pmb{x} \in \overline{\mathcal{C}}_N$, the optimal policy can be constructed by formulating and solving a sequence of Skorokhod problems with piecewise $\mathcal{C}^1$ boundaries, and then by passing to the limit of this sequence of $\epsilon$-optimal policies.
+We shall show that when $\pmb{x} \in \overline{\mathcal{C}}_N$, the optimal policy may be constructed by solving a sequence of Skorokhod problems with piecewise $\mathcal{C}^1$ boundaries, then passing to the limit of this sequence of $\epsilon$-optimal policies.
 We shall also show that the reflection field of the Skorokhod problem can be extended to the entire state space under appropriate conditions, completing the construction of the Pareto-optimal policy when $\pmb{x}$ is outside $\overline{\mathcal{C}}_N$.